Online Counseling Psychology Degree Programs

 WHAT IS A COUNSELING PSYCHOLOGY DEGREE?

-Counseling Psychology degree programs help students prepare to provide mental health counseling services.
+Counseling Psych degree programs help you to provide mental health counseling services.
 You could study the science behind counseling.
-And, you could learn techniques to help patients work through their personal challenges.
+And, you could learn methods to help patients work through their issues.

-Counseling Psychologists usually must earn a doctoral degree.
-A Ph.D. in psychology or a Doctor of Psychology (Psy.D.) is most common.
-But the road to earning a doctorate starts with pursuing a Bachelor’s degree.
-Your undergraduate degree doesn’t have to be in Psychology, but this major happens to be one of the most popular.
+Counseling Psychologists often need to earn a PhD degree.
+A PhD in psych or a Doctor of Psychology (Psy.D.) is most common.
+But the road to each of these starts with going for your Bachelor’s degree.
+Your undergrad degree doesn’t have to be in Psych, but this major happens to be one of the most popular.

-A Bachelor’s in Psychology program explores the human mind and personality.
+A program in this field look at the human mind and personality.
 For instance, you may learn about the biology of mental processes.
-And, you may discover how social and cultural factors influence a person’s behavior.
-These courses could offer a foundation for future study in the field of Psychology.
+And, you may learn how social and cultural factors can affect a person’s behavior.
+These courses could offer the ground work for future study in the field.

 B.S. in Psychology – Applied Behavior Analysis

 This program may prep you for grad studies or a career path.
 The program covers concepts like learning theories and behavior principles.
 You may learn how to work with those who have mental health and behavioral issues.